Question: Does it cost money to sell on eBay?

 Don't take that as meaning those are the only things that sell well there.
 With a little skill, you can sell just about anything on eBay.
 You can even start a business there.

-- Read our article on selling on eBay for beginners.
+- Read "Selling on eBay for Beginners."

 However, you may want to consider the benefits of selling on Amazon instead.
 Their users are far more numerous than eBay's, and they are generally wealthier.
 You can often charge a higher price that more than makes up for the higher fees.

-If you’re selling something big and heavy and don’t mind meeting strangers from the Internet in person, you can always use an alternative like Craigslist.
+If you’re selling something big and heavy and don’t mind meeting strangers from the internet in person, you can always use an alternative like Craigslist.
 This can save you the ridiculous shipping costs as well as the fees you’d normally pay eBay or Amazon.

 - Learn more about selling on Craigslist or Facebook in “Where to Sell Stuff Online.”